phreeza/manuscript_axon_potentials/doc/manuscript.md

 $r^{-3}$ in the radial direction ([@fig:distscaling]D), but the difference in logarithmic amplitudes was slightly diminished at larger distances.

+These findings show that there is a dependence of the dipole moment on both the anatomy (i.e. the presence of a projection zone), and temporal frequency.
+This relationship can be qualitatively understood by considering the extent of the currents due to activity at a given temporal frequency.
+The temporal frequency will correspond to a spatial frequency, and the dipole moment will be maximal if the spatial frequency of the membrane potential and the width of the projection zone agree, meaning that positive currents flow on one half of the projection zone whenever negative currents flow on the other side.
+This notion is formalized in the last section of the Results.
+A similar argument can be made for the quadrupole moment, except that here the frequency must be higher, such that the projection zone contains two minima and one maximum in the current distribution, or vice versa.

-To better understand the frequency-specific contributions to the dipole moments, we calculated the scaling behaviour as a function of frequency.
+To quantitatively understand the frequency-specific contributions to the dipole moments, we examined the scaling behaviour as a function of frequency.
 The amplitude of the dipole moment was determined by fitting a straight line with slope $-2$ to the double logarithmic scaling of the power spectral density.
 The power spectral density was averaged over a frequency band 500\ Hz wide, and the fit was performed for distances $> 1$\ mm.
-The value of this straight line at axial distance 1\ $\mu$m then gave the dipole moments.
+The extrapolation of this straight line to axial distance 1\ $\mu$m was then proportional to the dipole moments.

-These frequency-specific dipole moments are shown in [@fig:distscaling]E. The dipole moment of the bifurcating case (solid line) has a maximum at around 1 kHz, while in the non-bifurcating case (dashed line) it decays monotonically.
+These frequency-specific dipole moments are shown in [@fig:distscaling]E. The dipole moment of the bifurcating case (solid line) has a maximum at around 1 kHz, as expected due to the agreement of spatial frequency and projection zone width.
+In the non-bifurcating case (dashed line) there is no projection zone width, and the dipole moment decays monotonically.
+Here lower frequencies correspond to a higher spatial separation of positive and negative currents, and thus a higher dipole moment.
 We can see that the dipole moment in the bifurcating case exceeds the non-bifurcating case for low frequencies.
-For higher frequencies, the moments become roughly equal, meaning that they are formed by the incoming fibers, and the bifurcation zone does not contribute strongly.
+For higher frequencies, there is a mismatch in spatial frequency and projection zone width, meaning that the projection zone contributes only little to the dipole moment.
+This is reflected in the fact that the difference between the dipole moments diminishes, meaning that they are formed by the incoming fibers, and not the bifurcation zone.

 As in any multipole expansion, the dipolar component will dominate the EFP at long distances in all directions except for those perpendicular to the dipole axis.
 At shorter distances, as well as in the plane perpendicular to the dipole axis, the quadrupolar component becomes important.
-For this reason we performed the same analysis for the quadrupole moments.
-This meant fitting a line with slope -3 instead of -2 to the power spectral density.
-The resulting quadrupole moments are shown in [@fig:distscaling]F. The quadrupole moment of the bifurcating case (solid line) has a maximum at around 2\ kHz, and the quadrupole moment of the non-bifurcating case (dashed line) is monotonically decreasing.
-The moments are increasingly different with increasing frequencies up to 2\ kHz, after which they approach each other again.
-As for the dipole moments, this can be interpreted as a low contribution of the terminal zone to the high-frequency moments.
+For this reason we also examined the frequency specific quadrupole moments.
+This meant fitting a line in radial direction with slope -3 to the power spectral density.

+The resulting quadrupole moments are shown in [@fig:distscaling]F. From the qualitative argument made above, we expect the existence of an optimal frequency for the contribution of the projection zone.
+Indeed we find that the quadrupole moment of the bifurcating case (solid line) has a maximum at around 2\ kHz, and the quadrupole moment of the non-bifurcating case (dashed line) is monotonically decreasing (as was the case for the dipole moment).
+As expected, the maximum lies at a higher frequency than that for the dipole moment.

 In the bifurcating case, the number of fibers was increased by a factor of 10.
 This means that an increase in the moments due to the bifurcations greater than 10 can be called supralinear.
 In [@fig:distscaling]G we compare this relative impact of the terminal zone on dipole moments (red line) and quadrupole moments (black line), by plotting their ratios across frequencies.
-Here we can see that for low frequencies, the ratio for the quadrupole moment approaches values lower than 10, meaning that there is only little additional contribution from the terminal zone.
+Here we can see that for low frequencies the ratio for the quadrupole moment approaches values lower than 10, meaning that there is only little additional contribution from the terminal zone.
 The dipole moment approaches a factor of 10 for low frequencies, meaning that the terminal zone contributes in proportion to the number of added fibers.
-In both components, the contribution is maximal for intermediate frequencies, with the maximal dipolar contribution lying at lower frequencies than the quadrupolar component.
+In both components, the contribution is maximal for intermediate frequencies, with the maximal dipolar contribution lying at lower frequencies than the quadrupolar component, as predicted.
 For very high frequencies, both contributions return to values below 10.
-The terminal zone has a supralinear contribution (factor greater than 10) for the dipole at frequencies below 3.5\ kHz and for the quadrupolar component at frequencies between 1 and 4.5\ kHz.
+The terminal zone has a supralinear contribution (factor greater than 10) for the dipole at frequencies below $\approx$ 3.5\ kHz and for the quadrupolar component at frequencies between $\approx$ 1 and 4.5\ kHz.

 Together, these observations show us that the terminal zone makes a strong contribution to the far-reaching dipole field potential of the axon bundle.
 At somewhat higher frequencies, the more local quadrupolar potential is also increased.
+This gives us a deeper understanding of the findings of
+[@fig:bigtree]: At low frequencies, we observed a dipolar behaviour due to the strong contribution of the bundle at these frequencies, with the projection zone forming the dipole axis.
+At high frequencies, the quadrupolar moments dominate the responses, meaning that we do not observe a dipolar structure.

-![The low-frequency component of the axon bundle EFP exceeds the high-frequency component in reach, in a manner depending on axon structure.
+![The low-frequency (<2.5\ kHz) component of the axon bundle EFP exceeds the high-frequency (>2.5\ kHz) component in reach, in a manner depending on axon structure.
 Subplots **A**-**D** show the scaling of the low-frequency (blue lines) and high-frequency (green lines) components for the bifurcating (solid lines) and non-bifurcating (dashed lines) axons on a doubly-logarithmic scale.
 All distances are calculated from the center of the terminal zone.
 For comparison, scalings that follow $r^{-2}$ (red lines) and $r^{-3}$ (black lines) are also shown. (**A**) Scaling behaviour in the axial direction for the low-frequency component. (**B**) Scaling of the high-frequency components in